KannanRNivas/TrueTechSpringBootProject1/README.md

 # TrueTechSpringBootProject1
 Spring boot project for an interview round.

+I have used IntelliJ to develop this spring boot project.
+You can use either IntelliJ or eclipse.

 ----
 # Dependancies
 Spring boot starter web to define our application as web.